Kludex/mangum/README.md

     <img src="https://travis-ci.org/erm/mangum.svg?branch=master" alt="Build Status">
 </a>

-Mangum is a library for using [ASGI](https://asgi.readthedocs.io/en/latest/) applications with AWS Lambda & API Gateway.
+Mangum is an adapter for using [ASGI](https://asgi.readthedocs.io/en/latest/) applications with AWS Lambda & API Gateway.

 **Status**: This project may face periods of inactivity from time to time, but PRs are welcomed.